9 Things You Might Not Know About Savannah Guthrie

 She went to law school

-Guthrie might no longer work as a lawyer, but she's learned plenty from her time working in the world of law.
-In 2023, she was invited to give the commencement speech at Georgetown Law School, and she recounted how pivoting to law was, ironically, what helped her land a job at NBC News.
+Guthrie may no longer work as a lawyer, but she's learned plenty from her time in the world of law.
+In 2023, she was invited to give the commencement speech at Georgetown Law School, where she recounted how pivoting to law was, ironically, what helped her land a job at NBC News.
 Guthrie went from working for the D.C. law firm to taking a job as a correspondent for CourtTV, which then led to her career at NBC.
 "Anything interesting you want to do, anything meaningful you want to accomplish, it is waiting for you, it is possible for you, but it is on the other side of a big risk' on the other side of a big bet," Guthrie said in her speech, per Today.
 "It might work out, it might not.
 But the riskier step will be not to try," she added.

 She covered the 9/11 terror attacks